noobtronics/noobtronics_media/src/minidatasheet/atmega328p-pinout-diagram.md

 ---
 title: Atmega328P Mini Datasheet and Pinout Diagram
 description: Atmega328P is the brain of the Arduino Uno.
 Atmega328P Mini Datasheet contains only the relevant information of Atmega328P that you need frequently
+shortinfo: Atmega328P is the brain of the Arduino Uno.
+Atmega328P Mini Datasheet contains only the relevant information of Atmega328P that you need frequently
 created: 2019-09-22T17:49:21.603Z
 author: Kunal Kashyap
 keywords: datasheet, atmega328p, pinout, diagram